corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/key-concepts-node.md

 ## Summary

 * Nodes represent individuals and businesses on a Corda network.
-  * 'People and businesses' are usually represented as 'parties and counterparties'.
 * A node is [JVM](https://www.infoworld.com/article/3272244/what-is-the-jvm-introducing-the-java-virtual-machine.html) runtime with a unique network identity running the Corda software.
 * The node has two interfaces with the outside world:
   * A network layer, for interacting with other nodes